 Accommodation and Food

 Volunteers stay in an eco-hostel outside of the centre of Barcelona.
 Rooms and bathrooms are shared with other volunteers.
-The hostel has wifi, a garden and an indoor swimming pool.

 In your free time you can enjoy practicing your Spanish, taking an alternative tour of the city, trying new foods in the restaurants and exploring the wonderful city of Barcelona.